-Designated Teacher Training Days for the Academic Year 2017/18 took place on Friday 1st September 2017.
+Teacher training days for the Academic Year 2017/18 took place on Friday 1st September 2017.

-Schools are able to set three more days for teacher training and you will need to contact individual schools for these dates.
+Schools can set three more days for teacher training and you will need to contact the school for these dates.

 - Parents may be breaking the law if their children take leave without permission;

 - School can only consider applications for leave of absence which are made by the resident parent ie the parent with whom the child normally resides;